 Antihistamines are often abused for their stimulant properties.
 Cold medicines, containing DMX (dextromethorphan) are depressants that need to be used sparingly.
 Medications such as Benadryl may have the potential for abuse.
-In fact, the stimulants and depressants are regularly accessible to most adults.
+In fact, stimulants and depressants are regularly accessible to most adults.

 Defining stimulants and designating substances to this category requires a large and broad definition to encompass the number and range of substances that fall into this category.
-Therefore, the stimulants can be defined as a substance which increases the nervous system or physiological activity.
+Therefore, stimulants can be defined as a substance that increases the nervous system or physiological activity.
 Stimulants can encompass pharmaceuticals that treat everything from mental illness to allergies.
 The core component of the definition is within the word; stimulants stimulate some part of the body or brain.
-They are extremely dangerous and the acute use or chronic abuse can lead to serious health issues, including heart attack, stroke, seizures, and death.
+They are extremely dangerous and acute use or chronic abuse can lead to serious health issues, including heart attack, stroke, seizures, and death.

 Defining depressants and designating substances to this category requires a large and broad definition, in order to encompass the number and range of substances that fall into the category.
 Depressants are defined as a substance which decreases the body’s nervous system and physiological functions.
 Depressants can encompass both pharmaceuticals and street drugs.
 Street drugs that are depressants include heroin.

 The pharmaceuticals that can be categorized as depressants include a variety of pain medications and medications for mental illnesses.
 A depressant is a name for an extremely broad group of substances that can be abused and cause death.